react-navigation/react-navigation.github.io/versioned_docs/version-7.x/native-stack-navigator.md

 #### `push`

-Pushes a new screen to top of the stack and navigate to it.
-The method accepts following arguments:
+Pushes a new screen to the top of the stack and navigate to it.
+The method accepts the following arguments:

 - `name` - _string_ - Name of the route to push onto the stack.
 - `params` - _object_ - Screen params to pass to the destination route.